ALLRiPPED/RetroPie-LMDE/README.md

 ```

 **Issues with Basic Install of RetroPie-Setup in LMDE:**
-RetroPie-Setup identifies LMDE as a Debian derivative less than 9 and applies [libpng12-dev] instead of [libpng-dev].
+RetroPie-Setup [helpers.sh] identifies LMDE as a Debian derivative less than 9 and applies [libpng12-dev] instead of [libpng-dev].
-EmulationStation Fails to make install.
+RetroPie-Setup [emulationstation.sh] attempts to install 0lder EmulationStation v2.6.7 and Fails make install (LMDE5).

 **Tweaks Applied:**
 *[~/RetroPie-Setup/scriptmodules/helpers.sh]*: